The Shining (franchise): Doctor Sleep (2019)

 Doctor Sleep is a 2019 American supernatural horror film based on the 2013 novel of the same name by Stephen King, a sequel to King's 1977 novel The Shining.
 The film, which also serves as a direct sequel to the film adaptation of The Shining, directed by Stanley Kubrick, is set several decades after the events of the 1980 film.
 The film follows an older version of Danny Torrance, a man with psychic abilities who struggles with childhood trauma.
 Danny must protect a young girl with similar powers from a cult known as The True Knot, who prey on children with powers to remain immortal.
 Ewan McGregor stars as Danny Torrance.

 Doctor Sleep was released in the United States on November 8, 2019.
 The film received generally positive reviews, with praise for its performances and atmosphere, but with some criticism for its lengthy runtime.
 Having grossed $72 million worldwide, its performance at the box office was considered to be disappointing due to the success of King adaptations such as It Chapter Two and Pet Sematary, earlier in the year.

 Future

 In November 2019, it was revealed that a follow-up film titled Hallorann, was in development with Mike Flanagan writing the screenplay with intentions to direct.
-The story was reported to center around Richard "Dick" Hallorann and his origin story, while being classified as a sequel film.
-Progress on the project was placed on-hold, following the less-than-expected box office opening for Doctor Sleep.
-In August 2020, Flanagan confirmed that the project has been placed on an indefinite hold, while noting that it may be revived in the future.
+The story was reported to center around Dick Hallorann and his origin story, while being classified as a sequel film.
+In August 2020, Flanagan confirmed that the project has been placed on an indefinite hold following the less-than-expected box office opening for Doctor Sleep, while noting that it may be revived in the future.
+In December 2025, following the success of the HBO series It: Welcome to Derry, plans for a spin-off focusing on Hallorann have been discussed.

 Flanagan also stated that he is interested in directing a sequel focused on Abra Stone, and that he has discussed the idea with King, who was receptive to the idea.